khmarbaise/octopress/source/_posts/2018/10/2018-10-XX-maven-plugin-configuration.md

 The trick here is to name the `id` based on a naming convention (sounds familiar?) which is `default-cli`.
 So if you call the plugin goal `mvn enforcer:enforce` this configuration is being picked up by the plugin.
 A disadvantage of the `default-cli` approach is that you can only have a single command line configuration per plugin.
-So I recommend to use a more recent version of Maven which does not has such a limitation.
+So I recommend to use a more recent version of Maven which does not has such limitation.

 Based on that you could, in theory, define a default command line configuration for every plugin which exist, but this does not make sense.
 A configuration for calling a plugin goal only make sense for a limited number of use cases.